-Now we see that they have been praying but we know that faith doesn't seem to be what they are standing on, otherwise they would have rushed to the gate and not have said such callous words.
+Now we see that they have been praying, but we know that faith doesn't seem to be what they are standing for.
+Otherwise, they would have rushed to the gate and not have said such callous words.

 So that leaves us to ask the question, 'Who had the faith?'
 The answer is, Peter did.
 Peter is facing certain death, in prison with a total of 16 guards charged with keeping him, two were bound to him with chains on either side, and Peter is sound asleep.
-This is a far cry from Mathew 26:69 when he denied Christ to a young maid, maid: in this case means a servant girl or a female slave.
+It's a far cry from Mathew 26:69 when he denied Christ to a young maid, maid: in this case, means a servant girl or a female slave.

-How can you sleep so soundly when you know that you are going to be beheaded the next day?
-Faith, Peter has become the man that Jesus called him to be, no longer in fear of death, the angel has to kick him in the side to wake him up!
+How can you sleep so soundly when you know that you will be beheaded the next day?
+Faith, Peter has become the man that Jesus called him to be, no longer in fear of death.
+The angel has to kick him in the side to wake him up!

-Whereas before, when he denied Christ, he was facing a maiden, a female slave with a life of bondage.
-Yes, Peter was set free, by a promise of deliverance that only God can keep.
+Whereas before, when he denied Christ, he faced a maiden, a female slave with a life of bondage.
+Yes, Peter was set free by a promise of deliverance that only God can keep.